robbiet480/MineAdmin/README.md

 	1. Simply start Minecraft_Mod.jar once.
 It will fail.
 Stop it.
 	2. Open server.properties, change data-source to mysql.
 	3. Start Minecraft_Mod.jar again.
 It will create a mysql.properties file.
-	4. Do NOT import minecraft.sql yet!
 2. Checkout the files or download a tarball/zipball from [Github](http://github.com/robbiet480/MineAdmin)
 3. Move config.example.php to config.php and change the values to match.
-4. Import the minecraft.sql file into a database of your choice.
+4. Import the mineadmin.sql file into a database of your choice.
 Match the username, password, hostname and database name in both config.php and mysql.properties
 5. Start hMod
+6. Open your browser and go to your site.
+Type Admin for the user name and test for the password.
+(Make sure you remove this user after you set up a user for yourself.)
-6. Done!
+7. Done!

 ## Current contributors